Merci-chao/userChrome.js/README.md

 - This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
+Version 2.0.1
+- Bug fix: Changing settings or themes when there are multiple windows could cause Firefox to lag or freeze.

 Version 2.0
 - Implement `tabsUnderControlButtons = 2` (default).
 - Add new settings: `floatingBackdropClip`, `floatingBackdropBlurriness`, `floatingBackdropOpacity`, `hideEmptyPlaceholderWhenScrolling`.